servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ## The Implementation

-> I'll try to keep the explanation short from this point, and focus more on code examples.

 Detecting changes precisely is ~ as expensive as computing the function itself.
 But if we are ok with a small % of false positives, we can assume that function's output always changes once its input changes.